zenbase-ai/aiai-cli/docs/docs/examples/custom-agents.md

     return result.raw
 ```

+> **Important:** The `example` parameter in the `main()` function is crucial.
+During optimization, the AIAI CLI will automatically invoke your agent with different inputs through this parameter. **Any input your agent would normally receive must come through this parameter**.
+Your implementation must pass this input to your agent (as shown in the example with `{"input": example}`).
+This allows the CLI to evaluate performance with various test cases and generate optimization rules specific to your agent's behavior.

-Save this file in your project directory.
+Save this file as `entrypoint.py` in your project directory.
 It will be the starting point for the optimization process.

 ## Running the Optimization